fread-ink/ebook-paginator/README.md

 If the `cacheForwardPagination` option is true (the default) then a hybrid solution is used where the results of forward pagination are remembered and re-used when backward pagination such that moving back and forth over the same pages won't give different results.
 However, if no forward pagination has has occurred before backward paginating (or the cache has been invalidated by font or page size changes) then true backward paginating is used.

-An odd side-effect of this is that when backward paginating all the way back to the front page without a cache, the first page can render differently from if the user had started reading the book from the first page.
-In this situation calling `.prevPage` again when already on the first page will re-render the first page as if forward paginating from page 1.

 # Implementation details

 There are at least a few good ways to accomplish this type of pagination.